 Watershed Conditions Statement - Flood Outlook

 The Sault Ste.
-Marie Region Conservation Authority would like to issue a statement to residents in regard to current watershed conditions.
+Marie Region Conservation Authority would like to issue a Flood Outlook Statement to residents in regard to current watershed conditions.

 The flood control channels owned and maintained by the Sault Ste.
-Marie Region Conservation Authority are flowing well and have a large volume capacity.
-If anticipated rainfalls are received, the flood control channels will experience a rise in water levels.
-It is important to remember that the water in rivers, streams and the channels is extremely cold and fast flowing waters are dangerous.
+Marie Region Conservation Authority are currently flowing at normal levels.
+The flood control channels will experience a rise in water levels.
+It is important to remember that the water in rivers, streams and the channels will be fast flowing during and after the rainfall event.

 The Sault Ste.
 Marie Region Conservation Authority will continue to closely monitor stream flows across the watershed.

 The Sault Ste.
-Marie Region Conservation Authority would like to extend a warning to residents and visitors to use extreme caution when close to rivers, creeks and channels.
-Potential increases in water levels and flows can be especially dangerous and stream banks can be slippery.
-Please keep children and pets away from fast flowing rivers, streams and channels.
+Marie Region Conservation Authority would like to extend a warning to residents and visitors to use extreme caution when close to rivers, creeks and streams.
+High water levels and flows can be especially dangerous and stream banks can be slippery.
+Please keep children and pets away from fast flowing rivers and streams.